avhou/dne/README.md

 > **H~0~ : The performance of the fourier attention mechanism (AM-4) is equal to the performance of the Elia model.**

-If the p-value is below $\alpha$ = 0.05, we can reject H~0~ and accept the alternative hypothesis, that there is indeed a difference between the performance of the transformer based predictions and the Elia predictions.
+If the p-value was below $\alpha$ = 0.05, we could reject H~0~ and accept the alternative hypothesis, that there is indeed a difference between the performance of the transformer based predictions and the Elia predictions.
 Note that Elia provides no details on their prediction model, so this is in fact a comparison between the Elia prediction model and a transformer based prediction model.

 ## Results